Shrimp Cucumber Salad

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Spicy Shrimp and Cucumber Salad is a great option low-carb diets or for any phase of the original South Beach Diet.
-I think this would taste great in lettuce cups with some Spicy Guacamole if you wanted a more substantial meal.
+This Shrimp Cucumber Salad is a great option low-carb diets or for any phase of the original South Beach Diet.

 Find More Recipes Like This One:

 Use Seafood Recipes or Salad Recipes to find more recipes like this one.
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
+Use the Diet Type Index to find more recipes suitable for a specific eating plan.
 You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.